-am indebted to many colleagues, teachers and mentors who shaped my Lapproach to ethical reasoning.
+I am indebted to many colleagues, teachers and mentors who shaped my approach to ethical reasoning.
 Among these are faculty members of The Methodist Theological School in Ohio, especially my professor of ethics, the late Dr. Ron Williams.
-Don Jones, A.T.R., H.L.M. helped to lay the groundwork for my understanding of moral and ethical professional behavior.
-I am thankful for the encouragement I received from Jerry Corey, co-author of Issues and Ethics in the Helping Professions (Corey, Corey, and Callanan, 1998).
-I wish to thank my friend, Mr. Paul Smith, Esq. for his legal research and advice.
+Don Jones, ATR, HLM helped to lay the groundwork for my understanding of moral and ethical professional behavior.
+I am thankful for the encouragement I received from Gerald Corey, co-author of Issues and Ethics in the Helping Professions (Corey, Corey, Corey, and Callanan, 2015).
+I wish to thank my lawyer friend, Mr. Paul Smith, Esq. for his legal research and advice.
 I appreciate the support of the leadership of the American Art Therapy Association.
 Their kindness in allowing me to refer often to the Ethical Principles for Art Therapists was most helpful.
-I am indebted to the student members of an art therapy ethics course that I taught at Marywood University, who experimented with this book while it was still in manuscript form.
+I am indebted to the student members of the art therapy ethics course that I taught at Marywood University, who experimented with this book while it was still in its original manuscript form.
 The critical responses and constructive suggestions given by Wendi Boettcher, Amy McBride, Marc Essinger, Holly Highfill, Annette Nemeth, Heather Picarsic, Heidi Ridgeway, Pauline Sawyer, Keli Schroeffel, Suzanne Wernette, and Rebecca Yoder were most helpful.
 They have all completed their art therapy educations and are now practicing in the field.
 I also appreciate that several of these former students, along with Lolita Nogan, John Roth, and John Meza, contributed artworks used as illustrations for the book.
 I wish to express my gratitude to Randy Vick, Lynn Kapitan, and Bob Schoenholtz, art therapists who read the early drafts of the first edition of this manuscript.
 Their feedback was very helpful and I wouldn't have wanted to write the book without their support.
-Finally, special thanks go to Catherine Moon for her patient, constructive critiques of the text.
-Cathy's painstaking assistance was instrumental to the original writing and subsequent revision of this book.
+I am also appreciative of suggestions and comments related to the multicultural competence I received from art therapy colleagues, Stella Stepney, Cheryl Doby Copeland, and Jordan Potash.
+Thanks also to my friend and colleague, Shaun McNiff for contributing the updated Foreword to this edition.
+Finally, special thanks go to Catherine Hyland Moon for her patient, constructive critiques of the original manuscript.